splunk/splunk-library-javalogging/README.md

-This project provides utilities to easily log data using Splunk's recommended best practices to any supported logger, using any of the three major Java logging frameworks (Logback, Log4J 2, and java.util.logging), and to Splunk TCP inputs.
+This project provides utilities to easily log data using Splunk's recommended best practices to any supported logger, using any of the three major Java logging frameworks (Logback, Log4J 2, and java.util.logging), to the [HTTP Event Collector] (http://dev.splunk.com/view/event-collector/SP-CAAAE6M) and and to Splunk TCP inputs.

 In particular, it provides:

+* Appenders for HTTP Event Collector for pushing from Logback, Log4J 2 and java.util.logging.
 * The `SplunkCimLogEvent` class, which encapsulates the CIM (Common Information Model) in Splunk Enterprise and best practices for semantic logging.